TechnologyBrewery/pants-uv-lifecycle-plugin/README.md

 To run the tests within this repo, from the project root, run `pants test ::`.

 ## Publish Plugin
-Currently this is done by running `uv build` and `uv publish --publish-url https://test.pypi.org/legacy/` within the CI build.
+Currently this is done by running `pants uv-build` and `uv publish --publish-url https://test.pypi.org/legacy/` within the CI build.

 ## Install the Published Plugin
 To install the published plugin, add the following to the project's `pants.toml` file.